Dr. Donald D. Davis, Penn State

 artillery fungus.
 Will it?

-Click here (full text) for an article from the Journal of Environmental Horticulture entitled "Use of Mushroom Compost to Suppress Artillery Fungus."
+Click HERE (FULL TEXT IN PDF) for an article from the Journal of Environmental Horticulture entitled "Use of Mushroom Compost to Suppress Artillery Fungus."

 Q18: How about artificially colored mulches?